 The two men had been running for several hours, taking small breaks along the way.
 This was the first time either of them had spoken since they started.
 Their bodies were already weak from the strain and needed to rest again.

-The first man came to a sudden halt; then trotted along.
+The first man came to a sudden halt, then picked up the pace once more to trot along.

 ‘I can’t do it.
 We have to stop for a few minutes I-‘ he wheezed a little, ‘I can’t take much more of this.’
 He sat down and crossed his legs.

 ‘Look, we have to keep going.
 That, that thing is after us and it’s all your damn fault.
 We wouldn’t be in this mess, running for our lives, screaming like little girls if it wasn’t for your bright idea.’
 The man, tall and slender, examined his holster.
 Its occupant reflected a bit of moonlight, but not noticeable enough unless you knew what you were looking at.

 The second man, still sitting, wheezed and coughed a few times.
 ‘My idea?
 My idea?!
 Who’s bloody wife did we just fucking bring back from the dead?
 Huh?
 Who’s whore wife did we just bring back from the fucking dead?’
 He chuckled a little to himself.
 ‘Dead.
 Oxymoron.’

 Dead, the first man thought to himself.
 ‘Well, she’s not dead anymore!
 I didn’t want to do it any more than you did.
 Ya’ know, I was happy living my life alone, and quiet.’